aka: Internet Backlash

 Anime and Manga

-- The Ijime Connect incident, also known as Auditiongate, was a promotional stunt for the Kokoro Connect anime where a rookie seiyuu was subjected by the staff and Takuma Terashima to a Humiliation Conga.
+- The Ijime Connect incident, also known as Auditiongate, was a promotional stunt for the Kokoro Connect anime.
+Takuma Terashima and the staff of Kokoro Connrect put rookie voice actor Mitsuhiro Ichiki through a Humiliation Conga.
 This was perceived by the Internet as a power-trip-induced case of bullying — a taboo subject in Japan — leading to a harsh boycott of the anime.
-As a result, the release of the first home video volume was delayed by one month in an attempt to let time heal all wounds (It didn't work.) and composer Hajime Kikuchi (then of Eufonius), whose Twitter comments first hinted at the existence of the scandal, left the band due to shame about tipping the Internet off towards the incident.
+As a result, the release of the first home video volume was delayed by one month in an attempt to let time heal all wounds (It didn't work.) and composer Hajime Kikuchi, whose Twitter comments first hinted at the existence of the scandal, left Eufonius out of shame from tipping the Internet off towards the incident.

 - Artist Tony Harris wrote an irate Facebook rant accusing nearly every cosplaying girl of being nothing more than attention whores who aren't true nerds.
 Besides the usual outrage that erupted from his words, Gail Simone declared November 13, the day of his rant, to be "Cosplay Appreciation Day" —- A call to arms for the Internet to shove it in Harris's face, if you will.
 As a result, Harris decided to never speak of his rant again and a new yearly Internet celebration was born.